AayushGrg333/Spotify-clone/README.md

 # Spotify-clone
-Spotify clone using html, css and js.
+Spotify clone using html, css and javascript.